 - What events are coming up in the community?

-So if part of your niches are based on families or certain segments of the community, let’s say you’re focused on retirees.
-In my monthly report, I’m going to go through the report with the frame, with the lens of how a retiree would be looking at the real estate market and what they would care about and then at the end I’m going to say,
+So if part of your niches is based on families or certain community segments, let’s say you’re focused on retirees.
+In my monthly report, I’m going to go through the report with the frame, with the lens of how a retiree would be looking at the real estate market and what they would care about, and then at the end, I’m going to say,

-“Hey, here’s some really cool events happening this next month in Roseburg.
+“Hey, here are some really cool events happening this next month in Roseburg.
 Here are these six things, these cool concerts and acts.
-If you want to check out more events, just go to our website forward slack events.
-There’s a whole list of events for retirees and for groups of people who love wine and who love wine country, just like me.”
+To check out more events, search our website for events.
+There’s a whole list of events for retirees and groups of people who love wine and wine country, just like me.”

-So now I’m not only delivering information, but I’m also delivering things to do and they’re going to love you for that.
+So now I’m not only delivering information but also things to do, and they’re going to love you for that.

 Go figure out your weekly cadence and your monthly report.
 This is a total of a couple of hours a month.
-All you have to do is put in a couple of hours a month, that’s less than one full day a year.
-One full day a year to stay in front of your prospects, to build trust, to build honesty, to build credibility.
+All you have to do is put in a couple of hours a month, less than one full day a year.
+One full day a year to stay in front of your prospects and build trust, honesty, and credibility.

 People are going to notice you in town.
-They’re going to say, “Hey, you’re the guy, you’re the gal that keeps on putting out that great stuff.
+They will say, “Hey, you’re the guy, the gal that keeps putting out that great stuff.
 Thank you for doing that.”

-They’re going to tell other people about you and your business is going to grow and get momentum in the next six, 12, 18 months.
-So go execute the full plan, don’t get lazy.
+They will tell other people about you, and your business will grow and get momentum in the next six, 12, 18 months.
+So go execute the entire plan, don’t get lazy.

-Execute the full plan and then be diligent with it.
-You’re going to see some really good momentum happening after that.
+Execute the entire plan and then be diligent with it.
+You’re going to see some excellent momentum happening after that.